Takami Eto: Career

-Historical revisionism, negationism
+Historical negationism

-Etō was known for his revisionist views, and his negation of the existence of Japanese war crimes.
+Etō was known for his negationist views, and his denial of Japanese war crimes.
 He resigned from his post as minister in 1995 following comments in which he stated that Japan "did some good things" when it governed Korea, including building railroads, roads and schools.
 Etō's comments threatened to cancel an important summit between South Korea's then President Kim Young-sam, whose government objected to Etō's comments, and then Japanese Prime Minister Tomiichi Murayama, a socialist who led Japan's coalition government, before Etō's resignation.

 Additionally, Etō defended the 1910 Japan-Korea Annexation Treaty which gave Japan control over Korea.
 He stated in a speech, "Why was the country-to-country treaty called an invasion?...What's the difference between that and a merger of a town and a village?"
 Etō also actively lobbied against school textbooks which mentioned so-called "comfort women" Comfort women were women from across Asia, including Koreans, whom Japanese troops forced into sexual slavery during World War II.

-Etō also denied the existence of the Nanking massacre, which he considered as a hoax.
+Etō also denied the existence of the Nanjing Massacre, which he considered to be a hoax.